Redallia/starflight_remake/docs/design/states/orbit.md

 ## Overview
 Orbiting a planet.
 Player can scan the planet, select a landing site, and descend to the surface or leave orbit back to space.

+**Related Documentation:**
+- See [Navigation Context Framework](../navigation_context_framework.md) for navigation stack architecture
+- See [Space Navigation State](space_navigation.md) for the state that transitions to/from orbit
+- This document provides implementation specifications for the OrbitState class

 ## State Information
 - **State Name**: `orbit`
 - **Implementation**: (Not yet created)